 Many countries have implemented temporary travel restrictions and COVID-19 has impacted on events and activities.
 In the Travala.com travel advice newsletter we will endeavour to provide you with the latest travel advice on key destinations.

-Current Travel Advice for Thailand, as of April 3rd 2020
+Current Travel Advice for Thailand, as at 13th August 2020

 Thai nationals, diplomats and members of international organizations operating in Thailand and their families who need to return to Thailand from overseas will be allowed on condition that they have “fit-to-fly” health certificates.

-From March 19th 2020, travellers visiting Thailand have to provide a health certificate and travel insurance.
+From 19th March 2020, travellers visiting Thailand had to provide a health certificate and travel insurance.

 It is now the responsibility of airlines to check the recent travel histories of passengers to ascertain if they have visited high-risk areas.

 Visitors to Thailand from Bulgaria, Bhutan, Cyprus, Ethiopia, Fiji, Georgia, India, Kazakhstan, Malta, Mexico, Nauru, Papua New Guinea, Romania, Russia, Saudi Arabia, Uzbekistan, Vanuatu and China will no longer be able to apply for a visa on arrival to Thailand while Thailand has currently suspended its visa exemption policies for travelers from Hong Kong, Italy and South Korea.
 Instead, visa applications must be made prior to departure from their home country.

 In addition, any visitors to Thailand with ongoing outbreaks need to permit the installation of a government’s tracking app on their mobile phones.